synopsys-sig/srm-k8s/admin/migrate/README.md

 /path/to/git/srm-k8s/admin/migrate/migrate.ps1 -workDir '/home/user/.k8s-codedx' -kubeContextName 'cluster' -kubeApiTargetPort '443' -namespaceCodeDx 'cdx-app' -releaseNameCodeDx 'codedx' ...
 ```

-Invoke your run-migrate.ps1 script to generate a config.json file and run-helm-prep.ps1 file for your SRM deployment.
+Invoke your run-migrate.ps1 script to generate a config.json file.

 ```
 $ pwsh /path/to/run-migrate.ps1
 ```

 >Note: You should specify a new, unique namespace and release name to avoid conflating legacy Code Dx K8s resources with SRM ones.
 You can reuse your Code Dx license when prompted for an SRM Web license.

+Address any warnings or instructions printed by the migration script.
+When complete, invoke the generated run-helm-prep.ps1 file to stage the resources required for your SRM deployment.

 ## Install SRM